 The average number of driving lessons needed to pass the test.

 This is an extremely difficult question and one that instructors hate being asked.
 This is because it all depends on the person learning to drive (you).
 We all learn at different rates and find different subjects easy or difficult to understand and perfect.
 The DVSA website suggests that the average number of hours taken to pass the driving test is 45hours paid tuition, plus 22hours private practice, normally this will be less for younger learners and possibly more for anyone learning later in life.

-From my own experience I would suggest the better the tuition the less lessons will be needed.
-Whilst this is clearly a lot of paid hours of tuition, if the learner can receive good quality assistance from family or friends then the total number of paid hours needed to pass the test may be noticeably reduced.
-Unfortunately again from personal experience the quality of private practise varies greatly, from very good to extremely poor!
+From my own experience, I would suggest the better the tuition the fewer lessons will be needed.
+Whilst this is clearly a lot of paid hours of tuition if the learner can receive good quality assistance from family or friends then the total number of paid hours needed to pass the test may be noticeably reduced.
+Unfortunately again from personal experience, the quality of private practice varies greatly, from very good to extremely poor!
 This can then often lead the learner into bad habits, which will normally require more paid tuition to correct.
 Making the right decisions and preparation will help in keeping the number of lessons and therefore costs down.

 If it is your intention to help a learner with private driving practice then our Private Driving Practice Handbook is an absolute must for safe, effective practice.

 What are you waiting for? download your copy today!